 When this line of code is executed it will create an instance of the Button family called “button1” that is connected with the graphical button that has an ID of “button1”.
 Read that line again a few times.
 It’s important.
 What part of the line of code specifies that the instance will be called “button1”?
 Where in the code does it specify what graphical button we are referring to?

 Answer: Well, look at the beginning of the line before the = (i.e. Button button1).
 This means create an instance of the Button family and name is “button1”.
 Now, where in the line to we create out newly created instance to the exisitng graphical object?
 Look at the end of the line where it says “r.id.button1”. “button1” is the ID of the “send freq to pure data” button widget that was typed in the properties section in the GUI design tab.
-By specifying it here we link the Button instance (called ) to the exisg graphical object with id of button1.
+By specifying it here we link the Button instance (called button1) to the existing graphical object with id of button1.

 Lets add the code to create an instance of Button which we will call “button2” for our new button widget (which has an ID of button2).